Inflect logo

 Natural Disaster Risk

-West Virginia has a Moderate natural disaster risk profile, with a National Risk Index score of 30.93, as of September 2025.
-The primary environmental threats are atmospheric and geological, including riverine flooding, landslides, strong wind, and winter weather.
-The state has a very low risk of major seismic events or direct hurricane landfalls, making it a stable location from a geological standpoint.
+West Virginia has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 30.93 out of 100, as of September 2025.
+The state is not exposed to major coastal threats like hurricanes or earthquakes, making it a stable location for resilient infrastructure.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business